ikmb/GP2_dataset_analysis/README.md

 ### Single step doc files

 Every logically connected analysis step gets one document.
+You can start by copying the notebookTemplate.md to your notebook folder.
+Some suggestions:

+* Document dead ends and failures.
+* The numbering in your notebook will not match the analysis step subdirectories.
+Keep track by mapping your logs to analysis steps in the README.md of your notebook folder.
-Dead ends are documented.
-The numbering is not corresponding to the numbers of the analysis subdirectories, see Notebook README.md for that.
-An analysis step might be documented in multiple docs, but no doc covers multiple analysis steps.
+* An analysis step might be documented in multiple docs, but no doc covers multiple analysis steps.

 Every doc file contains

 * Title
 * Date
 * Computer and path where the step was executed.
 * Objective and reason
 * Commands run.
 Use wrapper scripts to simplify.
 * Description of the result

 Every sensible unit of work has its own doc file.
 If there are any concerns regarding risks, assumptions, issues or dependencies of this step, then note them down in Notes.md in the main directory.

 ## Analysis step subdirectories

 An analysis step is the way from an input to an output that is an input to another step or a result.
 Examples include "Coexpression analysis", "Quality control", "Differential expression analysis".
 Each directory contains

 * A wrapper bash-script which reruns the whole step.
 * Scripts that are called in the wrapper.
 * Directories local/, temp/ and/or results/.

 temp/ is used for any files that can be safely deleted, but are kept to study the workings of the script or to minimize time for a rerun.
 Could also be called work/. local/ is for results that are used later on, but which should not be synchronized with github because of size or privacy. results/ is for results and files used later on that can be uploaded to github safely.

 The goal of this structure is that you can run the wrapper script from inside the analysis folder and the step is completely reproduced.

 ### Dealing with intermediate files not in the repo

 Files in local/ directories are not synchronized with the repo, so after downloading the repo, a step depending on a "local" file cannot simply rerun.
 Prior to publication, such data can either be deposited in a data storage accessible for collaborators or we put up with it and rerun all steps.

+## Credit

+ This is developed from the [repo skeleton of ISU genomics](https://github.com/ISUgenomics/Repo_skeleton) described in detail [here](https://bioinformaticsworkbook.org/projectManagement/Intro_projectManagement.html).